-One way to track the history of working dogs and particularly Koolies in Australia is to follow the history of the sheep as, when the sheep have travelled more than likely so would the dogs.
-Many sheep came from Britain along with Blue Merles, Border and Bearded Collies, but Merino sheep were also sourced from Saxony and France.
-Eliza Forlonge visited both of these places collecting Merino sheep to return to Australia, in France there is a dog called the Carea Leone and in Germany the The Tiger or Alpine Header Dog that bare a remarkable resemblance to the Koolie.
+One way to track the history of working dogs and particularly Koolies in Australia is to follow the history of the sheep as, when the sheep have travelled so would the dogs.
+Many sheep came from Britain in the 1800s along with Blue Merles, Border and Bearded Collies, but Merino sheep were also sourced from Saxony and France.
+Eliza Forlonge visited both of these places collecting Merino sheep to return to Australia.
+In France there is a dog called the Carea Leone and in Germany the The Tiger or Alpine Header Dog that bare a remarkable resemblance to the Koolie.
 During the importation of sheep from all these areas and during immigration of farmers and labourers from Europe including the large number of German settlers in South Australia, dogs would have arrived with them.
-Their similarity in colouring to each other could have easily contributed to the creation of our own Australian Koolie.

 One of the questions most often asked is why hasn't the Koolie breed been recognized before now?
 The answer is simple; the men and women who bred and worked the Koolie did so to continue an excellent working dog that could adapt to all terrains and weather conditions.
 This was a dog that would work until it dropped just for the shear love of working and still be a loyal companion at days end.
 It is only in recent times that we have felt the need to register our Koolies.
 As people have moved away from the area and livestock production reduced in many areas in favour of grain growing, the search to find other scarce Koolies for breeding became difficult, so many Koolies were simply bred to other good working dogs.
 People became concerned that the Koolie may be in danger of being bred out of existence.
 The register was started so that breeders could be brought together and with purchasers so they could have a central record of their dogs ancestry and easily track which dogs they are related to thereby making informed breeding decisions in the future.
-This has since been augmented by the commencement of our DNA scheme which not only verifies parentage but will help recognize carriers of unwanted genes.
+This has since been augmented by the commencement of our DNA scheme which not only can verify parentage but will help recognize carriers of unwanted disease genes.

 Koolie types are very diverse, they can have pricked ears, semi dropped ears or dropped ears.
 Pricked ears are most common.
 Their coat can be smooth, short or medium, there have also been a few Koolies that have had coats as long as a Border Collie's but this is not common.
 Most common is a short coat with some under coat.
 The colours range from Red or Blue Merle, solid Red or Black, sometimes with white or "Irish" trim.
 There are solids, tricolours and bicolours as well.
 The one thing that most serious breeders agree upon is the colour must be strong and dark and that white on the body must be minimal.
 Dilute colours are not encourage due the chance of bringing problems of alopecia and that they can wash out the colour making it difficult to see if the dog is a merle pattern or not.
 Some Koolies have one or two blue eyes, often eyes with blue chips and even some have green or yellow eyes.
 Eye colour is often affected by the merle gene that creates the coat pattern.
-It is not a requirement of the club that eyes are any particular colour, but a personal preference by some people is the blue eyes, or one blue eye.
+It is not a requirement of the club that eyes are any particular colour, but a personal preference by some people in the past is the blue eyes, or one blue eye.
 It in no way signifies the purity of the line.

 When it comes to sheep you looked for a steady worker that would willingly jump up on the sheep backs in the yards and bring them to you from the fields.
 The Koolie meets all these requirements and responds to the work with a willingness and devotion that have their owners refusing large offers for their prized partners.
 Koolies have shown their metal in every form of work from on the land to Obedience, Tracking, Agility and Rescue Service, Koolies have been used as therapy dogs in nursing homes and as animal educators for children at school.

-Some people including some Australian Shepherd breeders, believe the Koolie is an ancestor of the Australian Shepherd.
-A theory that is plausible is that these dogs were shipped over to the United States with the importation of cattle and sheep from Australia to the United States from the late 1800's.
-The theory being that in order to move the stock that were being shipped, a stockman used his dogs to do the job.
-Once there with the dogs, it was believed that the value of this great working dog was recognized by stockmen in the United States and bargaining, trading and purchasing occurred of these dogs.
+Many people including some Australian Shepherd breeders, believe the Koolie is an ancestor of the Australian Shepherd.
+A theory that is plausible is that these dogs were shipped over to the United States with the importation of cattle and sheep from Australia to the United States from the late 1800's to the mid 1900's.
+In order to move the stock that were being shipped, a stockman used his dogs to do the job.
+Once there with the dogs the value of this great working dog was recognized by stockmen in the United States and bargaining, trading and purchasing occurred of these dogs.
 Until recent years quarantine laws made it impossible for dogs to be returned to Australia.